marijnh/Eloquent-JavaScript/09_regexp.md

 Programming ((tool))s and techniques survive and spread in a chaotic, evolutionary way.
-It's not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche or happen to be integrated with another successful piece of technology.
+It's not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche or that happen to be integrated with another successful piece of technology.

 {{index "domain-specific language"}}